 How to Disable/Enable a USB Drive Using the Registry

-If you want to try to disable a USB drive using the registry, type “run” in the search box.
+If you want to try to disable a USB drive using the registry, type "run" in the search box (though maybe first take a look at our guide on creating a backup of your registry).
 When it appears, type

 Use the Device Manager to Disable USB Ports

 Disabling the USB ports through the Device Manager is also pretty straightforward.
 Right-click on the Start menu and click on "Device Manager."
 When the window appears, click on the Universal Serial Bus controller.
 (It's the last option on the list.)
 You can also choose the uninstall option for the USB drive, and when someone inserts a USB, Windows won't be able to find the drivers.

 Disable USB Storage by Using the Group Policy Editor